bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone12.md

     --> do later
 [+] FIX: cover blocks grenade damage, even if you don't crouch!!
 [ ] FIX: Null reference in FleeFromThreatsBehavior
-    `Transform dest = WaypointSystem.inst.GetClosestCoverPosition(start_pos, cover_from);` in FleeFromThreatsBehavior at line 116
+    steps to reproduce: throw a grenade at an enemy `Transform dest = WaypointSystem.inst.GetClosestCoverPosition(start_pos, cover_from);` in FleeFromThreatsBehavior at line 116